humitos/emacs-configuration/README.rst

-*NOTE: there is other branches in this repository with the old configurations, in case you care about them or you (1) want to know a specific variable/function that I was using*
+*NOTE: there is other branches in this repository with the old configurations, in case you care about them or you want to know a specific variable/function that I was using*

-(1) that's me!